-Hours: 9am – 11am (The after-class tutoring option is from 11am-noon)
+Hours: 9am – 11am; the after-class tutoring option is by arrangement.

 Lisa considers it a privilege to homeschool her own four children, avid fans of LitWits since its beginning.
 She’s led many educational events for the homeschool community, helping young readers understand themselves and the world through “living books.”
 We’re so proud to have her on our team!
 We know she’ll help your teens grasp great big ideas and gain skills they’ll never forget.

 Week 15 (class meets Jan 25): Two Persian Princesses; Scheherazade

 Week 16 (class meets Feb 1): Two Persian Princesses; the biblical story of Esther

 Week 17 – class meets Feb 8: Introduction to Shakespeare, Romeo and Juliet

 (No class Feb 15 – President’s Day)